mumpf/knx-sensor/doc/knx-update-setup.md

 In case the opened project is not the sensormodule project, open "Sensormodul (Workplace)", you will find it in File->Open Recent menu.

-Press Ctrl-Shift-B (Opens Source Control).
+Press Ctrl-Shift-G (Opens Source Control).

 Below "SOURCE CONTROL PROVIDERS" you will find all projects necessary for the firmware: